How Long Does It Take To Move House? What You Need To Know!

 How long does it take to move house?
 Is a question every homeowner wants to know before they put their home on the market, and it’s not an easy one to answer.
 Each real estate move is entirely different from the next; this is because there can be many factors that hold up a home move.

 The most common factors that can hold up home buys are:

 - The length of your chain.
-The more houses in the chain the more chance there is of things going wrong and hold-ups.
+The more houses in the chain, the more chance there is of things going wrong and hold-ups.
 Avoiding getting in a chain will increase your chances of a quick home move.

 - The age of the property that you are purchasing.
-Depending on how old the property is that you are purchasing, you may need separate searches such as damp, timber, asbestos and or structural surveys.
+Depending on how old the property is that you are buying, you may need separate searches such as damp, timber, asbestos and or structural surveys.
 This can all take time as you may need to wait weeks for surveyors to be free to get booked in.

 Exactly how long does it take to move house?

 There are a few things you can do before the move to speed up the moving process!
 Follow these home moving tips to reduce the time required on moving day!